-- Academic honesty is expected of all students in all examinations, papers, and laboratory work, academic transactions and records.
-The possible sanctions include, but are not limited to, appropriate grade penalties, course failure (indicated on the transcript as a grade of E), course failure due to academic dishonesty (indicated on the transcript as a grade of XE), loss of registration privileges, disqualification and dismissal.
-For more information, see http://provost.asu.edu/academicintegrity - Any parts of exams, assignments, reports, or solutions to these, from current or previous sessions, posted to any website not affiliated with ASU may result in academic integrity disciplinary actions against the students posting them and the students using them. - No individual extra credit assignments will be offered.
+• Academic honesty is expected of all students in all examinations, papers, and laboratory work, academic transactions and records.
+The possible sanctions include, but are not limited to, appropriate grade penalties, Arizona State University, School of Mathematics & Statistics course failure (indicated on the transcript as a grade of E), course failure due to academic dishonesty (indicated on the transcript as a grade of XE), loss of registration privileges, disqualification and dismissal.
+For more information, see http://provost.asu.edu/academicintegrity